Australian Open finally gets under way amid COVID restrictions

-First Grand Slam of the tournament starts amid heightened precautions and limited spectators.
+First Grand Slam of the year starts amid heightened precautions and limited spectators.

 The Australian Open – tennis’s first Grand Slam of the year delayed until February – has finally begun, albeit with a limit on the number of spectators present courtside as authorities battle to contain the spread of the coronavirus.